corda/corda-docs-portal/content/en/platform/corda/5.0-beta/managing-application-networks/creating/mgm/key-pairs.md

 * X25519
 * SM2

-## Configure the Cluster TLS Key Pair and Certificate
+## Configure the Cluster TLS Key Pair
 {{< note >}}
 This step is only necessary if setting up a new cluster.
 When using cluster-level TLS, it is only necessary to do this once per cluster.